In a war of terrible choices, these are the fighting-age men who left Ukraine

 A Poland-based spokesman for the United Nations’ refugee agency said that among the new arrivals, Ukrainian men of military age were “very uncommon.”
 But Oleg Palii, the director of a Moldovan legal group that deals with asylum cases, said Moldova has seen plenty of men — including cases involving bribes or people darting across open parts of the border.
 He said that one night this week, in the Moldovan border town of Palanca, “it was only men passing through.”

-Andriy Demchenko, a spokesperson for Ukraine’s state border guard service, said that people between the ages of 18 and 60 who don’t have permission to leave — and who come to official border crossings — are simply turned back.
+Andriy Demchenko, a spokesman for Ukraine’s state border guard service, said that people between the ages of 18 and 60 who don’t have permission to leave — and who come to official border crossings — are simply turned back.
 He said those who cross illegally face fines if caught and are “recommended to the local recruiting station.”

 In Chisinau, at the army barracks, a 32-year-old IT employee from Kyiv said he and his father, 57, had managed to cross without any problems.
 They presented non-Ukrainian passports.
 The catch is that in Ukraine, dual citizenship is illegal.
 The 32-year-old said he had talked with his dad at length about whether they were doing the right thing, and they agreed that war had forced them into a terrible, cold decision: picking their own interests above those of their country.